If you have planned or are thinking of traveling to Prague, then you already know it’s a beautiful city with vibrant culture and history.

 The great news is that the rate of violent crime in the Czech Republic and Prague is low.

-But just like other cities that are popular tourist destinations, there are pick-pockets and some petty thieves.
+But just like other cities that are popular tourist destinations, there are incidents of petty crime, street crimes, especially pickpockets.

 You shouldn't have any problems on your trip to Prague, especially if you follow our tips below.

-And consider checking our Prague Travel Tips Facebook group, where you could hear from our roughly 15k members, including locals, veteran Prague travelers, and newbies.
+And consider checking our Prague Travel Tips Facebook group, where you can hear from our roughly 15k members, including locals, veteran Prague travelers, and newbies.

 It's a public group, so there is no need to join to see what others are saying.